Fatimah2014/Coding-Assessment/README.md

 - then you can save oyu initials and your score

 note:
- you have 10 minuste to complete the quix you will loose 30 seconds for every false answer
+ you have 10 minuste to complete the quiz you will loose 30 seconds for every false answer
  ..